Banner

 Unable to separate two sides of hand.
 Have the child spend a few minutes a day writing with something small held under the pinky and ring fingers, such as the Handi-writer set up.

 Base of thumb joint is very unstable, and/or grippers just don't seem to make a difference: Teach an alternative grasp, known as "stenographer's grasp," shown here with a gripper too.
-The Pen Again is designed to promote a grasp similar to this.
+Now a Y-shaped, or wishbone mechanical pencil is widely available for this grasp.
+It is called the Twist'N'Write (scroll down).
+I am finding it VERY helpful with many of the children I work with.

 Weaker hands that just have a hard time controlling a pencil without a death grip: